This Was the Worst Tornado in Canada’s History

 Around 3 p.m. that day, a dark funnel cloud touched down in southeast Edmonton.
 As it cut a 37-kilometre swath of destruction through the eastern part of the city, eyewitnesses described a roaring sound “like a freight train” as 400 kilometre-per-hour winds exploded buildings and tossed cars around like toys.

 By the time the tornado dissipated an hour later—more than ten times the average duration of a tornado—it had left 27 people dead, 600 injured, 300 homes destroyed, and $181 million in damage ($375 million in today’s Canadian dollars).
 Rated an F4 on the Fujita scale—the second most powerful category of tornado on record—the Black Friday twister wasn’t the only freak weather incident in Edmonton that week.
-Over the three preceding days, more than 300 mm of rain flooded the region, causing four major rivers to rise by as much as eight meters.
+Over the three preceding days, more than 300 mm of rain flooded the region, causing four major rivers to rise by as much as eight metres.
 Tennis ball-sized hailstones pelted the western part of the city, knocking two people unconscious and setting an Alberta record for hailstone diameter.

 That Friday afternoon, traffic had already begun piling up on the Sherwood Park Freeway ahead of a long weekend.
 With a tornado alert broadcast on radio just minutes before, drivers had no time to escape before the twister rolled over them.
 “I got out of my car to help people and got thrown 30 feet into a field,” Dale Campbell told a TV reporter.
 “We picked up bodies…and took them to the ambulances on the freeway.”